 SHORAD competition; GBAD Sub-contracts.

-Oct 31/11: Stingers for Finland?
+Oct 31/11: SHORAD.
 The US DSCA announces [PDF] Finland’s official request to buy the latest model FIM-92 Stinger man-portable air defense missiles, and associated equipment.
-At this stage, there are no reports confirming that the Stinger has been picked over the other contenders.
+At this stage, there are no reports confirming that the Stinger has been picked over other Very Short Range Air Defense (VSHORAD) contenders.
 As such, it’s possible that the request is just a way to ensure sales clearance, and hence the Stinger’s eligibility for the competition.
 If Finland does in fact choose the Stinger and signs a contract, the request involves:

 The estimated cost is up to $330 million, and the prime contractor would be Raytheon Missile Systems in Tucson, AZ.
 Implementation would require 10 U.S. Government or contractor representatives to travel to Finland for a period of 8 weeks for equipment checkout and training.